 Teachers undertaking the conveyance of pupils/students will generally do so as part of their professional duty.
 Most insurance cover extends to give "social, domestic and pleasure" cover only.
-If this activity is undertaken teachers must inform their insurance companies to ensure that they are covered for the transport of pupils/students.
+If this activity is undertaken teachers must inform their insurance companies to ensure that they are covered for the transport of pupils/students by including business cover use.